SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/01-introduction-to-tree.md

 <br/>

-Since the tree creation is covered now, we will create and add more nodes to the previous tree:
+Since the tree creation is covered, now we will create and add more nodes to the previous tree:

 ``` java